William-Ogilvie/NYC-taxi-data-analysis/README.md

 cd NYC-taxi-data-analysis
 ```

 There is a Dockerfile inside the repository that you can build an image from.
 It has a micromamba base that will have CUDA installed by default on Ubuntu.
 There are then two enviroment YAML files that you can choose to build from, environment_cpu.yml and environment_gpu.yml.
 The GPU version will install the version of XGBoost with GPU support, the CPU version just runs on the CPU.
-On my machine there was a noticable improvement in fit times when using the GPU and the project is setup so that you can use either.
-To sepcifiy whether you want GPU or CPU whilst building the docker image use the --build-arg ENV_FILE=environment_gpu.yml/enviornment_gpu.yml.
+On my machine there was a noticeable improvement in fit times when using the GPU and the project is setup so that you can use either.
+To specify whether you want GPU or CPU whilst building the docker image use --build-arg ENV_FILE=environment_gpu.yml/enviornment_gpu.yml.

-The full docker commands are below:
+The full Docker commands are below:

 ```bash
 docker build -t jfk-taxi:gpu --build-arg ENV_FILE=environment_gpu.yml .